 - All endometrial cancer histologies are allowed except endometrial sarcoma (including carcinosarcoma).

-- Participants must submit 2 scans demonstrating increase in tumor measurement that meet criteria for PD on or after the latest systemic anti-cancer therapy based on RECIST 1.1 to Central Radiology prior to the first dose of dostarlimab.
+- Participants must submit 2 scans demonstrating increase in tumor measurement that meet criteria for PD on or after the latest systemic anti-cancer therapy based on RECIST Version 1.1 to Central Radiology prior to the first dose of dostarlimab.

 - Presence of at least 1 measurable lesion on Baseline scan will be confirmed by central radiology review.

 - Status of tumor MMR/MSI: Participants can be screened based on local MMR/MSI testing results using immunohistochemistry (IHC), polymerase chain reaction (PCR), or next generation sequencing (NGS) performed in a certified local laboratory, but participant eligibility needs to be determined by MMR IHC results.
 For participant with available local MMR IHC results for the respective cohort(s), tumor samples have to be submitted to a central IHC laboratory and its quality has to be checked and cleared prior to Cycle 1 Day 1 (C1D1).
 For participants without available local MMR IHC test results (participants with local PCR or NGS test results), central IHC results have to confirm eligibility prior to proceeding with other screening procedures.
 After the central IHC test is completed, remaining tumor tissue may be tested for further exploratory biomarkers or may be sent to a central NGS laboratory for further testing.

 - Cohort E - Participants with NSCLC who progressed after at least 1 prior platinum-based systemic chemotherapy regimen for recurrent or advanced disease.
 Chemotherapy regimen in the adjuvant or neoadjuvant setting following surgery and/or radiation is acceptable if recurrent or advanced disease develops within 6 months from completion of therapy.